 Ysengrin and Coyote: Tom confirms that Y loves Coyote very much.
 It's unclear if Coyote reciprocates.

-The two forest fairy girls are also very touchy-feely with each other, although it's more of a dysfunctional friendship.
-And it could be just because they're fairies.
+The two forest fairy girls are very touchy-feely with each other, although it's more of a dysfunctional friendship.
+It could be just because they're fairies.

 Shadow 2 and Robot.
 Shadow has shown visible sadness whenever Robot mentions his "angel", Kat, and is clearly very uncomfortable with his protectiveness of her.
 (Although that might have something to do with the fact that is was bordering on stalking for a while there.)
 In chapter 35, after the two of them are severely injured, Robot fully realizes his feelings for his friend.